rakshitgogia/projects/weather/README.md

 > default: Weatherman detects your location based on your IP address and tells you what to wear based on the weather

-> -s, --search "<city name>": Weatherman searches for the city you entered and tells residents of that city what to wear
+> -s, --search "\<City Name>": Weatherman searches for the city you entered and tells residents of that city what to wear

 > -u, --units <C/ F>: Gives you output in Celsius or Farenheit depending